|2002||PhD||Biology||University of Maryland, College Park|

 |1993||BA||Biology; Studio Art||Whitman College|

-Animal communication and sexual selection, with a focus on understanding why there is such amazing diversity and complexity in animals signals.
-Current projects address: 1) the causes and functional implications of directional sound radiation in songbirds, 2) sexual selection and acoustic communication in sage-grouse and other Galliformes, and 3) the possible effects of noise from energy development on acoustic communication and breeding behaviors of sage-grouse.
+Animal communication and sexual selection, with a focus on understanding the amazing diversity and complexity in animals signals.
+Current projects address: 1) the causes and functional implications of directional sound radiation in songbirds, 2) sexual selection and acoustic communication in sage-grouse, and 3) the effects of noise pollution on acoustic communication and breeding behaviors of sage-grouse and other wildlife.

 Department and Center Affiliations